EnvisionIot/developer_bootcamp/5_Application_Development/Python_tutorial/creating_web_project.md

    ![create_python_file2](media/create_python_file2.png)

-   Open the `services.py` file and add following code:
+   Open the `services.py` file and add following code.

    ```
    from poseidon import poseidon  # This is the python SDK for EnOS API.